nchait/OurCosmos/README.md

 # Angular to Node HTTP GET
+2. Install MongoDB
+You will be using MongoDB, which is a simple key-value database.
+To install, type sudo apt-get install -y mongodb-org on the terminal window.
+This will download MongoDB v2.6 and install it on your workspace.
+Create the server start script using following three commands (please note the use of spaces, single and double quotation marks and type them exactly as shown):
+1.	mkdir data
+2.	echo 'mongod --bind_ip=$IP --dbpath=data --nojournal --rest "$@"' > rundb
+3.	chmod a+x rundb
+./rundb

+# Angular to Node HTTP GET

 A sample project to demostrate HTTP request from Angular to web service running on Node server